MicroStrategy/embedding-sdk-docs/docs/index.md

    :::tip

-   If the application server is different from the server running the MicroStrategyLibrary application, you may need to [perform additional configuration to support Cross-Origin Requests (CORS)](./config).
+   If the application server is different from the server running the MicroStrategyLibrary application, you may need to [perform additional configuration to support Cross-Origin Resource Sharing (CORS)](./config.md).

    :::